Llanfoist: Crawshay Bailey and Alexander Cordell

-Llanfoist was home to the ironmaster, Crawshay Bailey.
+Llanfoist was home to ironmaster Crawshay Bailey.
 Before 1851 he had retired to Llanfoist House in the village.
 Llanfoist Primary School had a house named after him until 2008 when the House was renamed 'Skirrid'.
 He died in 1872, aged 83, after at least seventy years in industry.
 His only son and heir, also Crawshay Bailey (1841–1887), inherited his estate.

 The novelist Alexander Cordell, most famously author of Rape of the Fair Country is buried at Llanfoist.

 Amenities and attractions

 The village is located beneath the hill known as Blorenge, part of the Brecon Beacons National Park, rising 1838 ft above sea level over the vale of the River Usk.
 The Monmouthshire and Brecon Canal runs just above the village.

-The village has a church hall, situated on the Merthyr Road, which holds Public Liability Insurance.
+The village has a church hall, situated on the Merthyr Road.
 The Llanfoist Fawr Primary School moved to a new location in the Barratt estate (Ffordd yr Ysgol) on Gypsy Lane and was opened in 2008.